List of medically significant spider bites: Widow spiders

-The widow spiders (genus Latrodectus), such as the black widow, redback spider, and katipō are spiders that carry a neurotoxic venom which can cause a set of symptoms known as Latrodectism.
+The widow spiders (genus Latrodectus), such as the black widow, redback spider, and katipō are spiders that carry a neurotoxic venom which can cause a set of symptoms known as latrodectism.

 Widow spiders are large, shiny house spiders with relatively spindly legs and deep, globular abdomens.
 Mature females have dark and shiny abdomens with one or several red spots, either above and/or below.
 The spots may take the form of an hourglass, or two triangles, point-to-point.
 They seldom leave their webs, but if they have to, they can run fast over short distances.
 Male widows and immature females may have a variety of streaks and spots on a browner, less globular abdomen.
 The males are generally too small to be dangerous.
 Widows tend to be non-aggressive.
 Some species, especially those in North America, have no spot on their backs, with the hourglass becoming visible only when the spider hangs upside-down, and can thus be mistaken for their less dangerous cousins, which is especially true in males.

 The Australian red-back and North American widow species live near humans and bites are frequent, numbering thousands yearly.
 The venom produces very painful effects including muscle spasms, 'tetanus-like' contractions, nausea and vomiting, and severe generalized pain.
 A serious bite will often require a short hospital stay to control pain.
 Children may be less sensitive to severe effects of redback venom.
 Still, children as well as elderly and ill individuals are advised to seek medical attention.
 Fatalities were reported as high as 10% of cases in the early-20th century but deaths have not been reported in the United States for decades and only 0.5% of those bitten have had major medical complications.
-In 2016 a young Australian man died ten days after he was bitten; the follow-up care may have been erroneous as he was released from the hospital only to die several days later.
-The previous record of a red-back fatality in Australia was 1955.
+The last record of a red-back fatality in Australia was in 1955.